ph2lb/LoRaWAN_TTN_Env/README.md

 ttnlora_env_map_table.js > js script used to last measurement table on page

 ttnlora_env_map_table_aw.js > js script used to last alarm warning table on page

+ttnlora_env_telegram.php > php script used to send bot messages when a alarm or warning is triggerd.

 ttnlora_env_vars.js > variables used by the variouse js scripts (MUST EDIT)